infratographer/website/source/docs/docs/identity-and-access-management/identity.md

 #### Rationale

-Configuring services to accept access tokens from multiple issuers increases the complexity of a given deployment without a marked improvement in security or reliability.
+Trusting a single issuer ensures that subjects have a single, stable identifier when accessing services.
+Additionally, configuring services to accept access tokens from multiple issuers increases the complexity of a given deployment without a marked improvement in security or reliability.

 #### Implications